gitaarik/monkful/README.md

 ## Documentation

 Using Monkful is really easy.
-You only need a Resource and a Serializer.
-The Resource will be a standard Flask-RESTful resource with added functionality that helps creating a RESTful API from a MongoEngine document.
-The Serializer will parse the data between the Resource and the MongoEngine document.
+To create a resource based on a MongoEngine document, You only need to create a Resource and a Serializer.
+The Resource will be a standard Flask-RESTful resource with added functionality that helps creating a RESTful API for the MongoEngine document.
+The Serializer will parse the data between the API and the MongoEngine document.

+### Resources

+On a minimal Resource you specify the MongoEngine document you want the resource to be based on, and the Serializer that should be used to parse the data between the API and the MongoEngine document.
+This would look something like this:

+    **resources.py**

+    ```python
+    from monkful.resources import MongoEngineResource
+    from documents import MyMongoEngineDocument
+    from serializers import MySerializer

+    class MyResource(MongoEngineResource):
+        document = MyMongoEngineDocument
+        serializer = MySerializer
+    ```

+Now when you have set up your `MyMongoEngineDocument` and `MySerializer`, and you've added the resource to the Flask project, you should already have a working API.
+Because you haven't customized the Resource yet, it will have some default behaviour:

+- On every request it will check if the content-type header is correct.
+- On a GET request on the root URL of the Resource (e.g. /my\_resource/), it will show all the documents.
+Filters can be applied to this.
+- On a GET request on a URL with the ObjectId of a document, (e.g.
+  /my\_resource/526e3f85aa26497f34f37f2e/) it will show only this document.
+- On a POST request it will insert a document.
+- On a PUT request on a URL with the ObjectId of the to be updated document (e.g. /my\_resource/526e3f85aa26497f34f37f2e/), it will update this document.
+- On a DELETE request on a URL with the ObjectId of the to be updated document (e.g. /my\_resource/526e3f85aa26497f34f37f2e/), it will delete this document.

+Note that for the ObjectId in the URL, you should add this route in your Flask project to point to the Resource.

+You can completely customize this default behaviour to suite your needs.
+See the following topics:

+- Limiting the allowed HTTP request methods (GET, POST, PUT, DELETE)
+- Adding Authentication to your Resource
+- Limiting the documents returned
+- Getting a document based on the URL
+- Adding custom validation for POST and PUT requests
+- Pre-parsing data from POST and PUT
+- Create a single document Resource
+- Handling Not Unique and document wide Validation errors

+If you really need something special, dive into the `MongoEngineResource` source code.
+It's well documented and build to be extensible.

 ### Serializers